Visiting Colleges

 • Personal interview.
 Usually not necessary (See above).
 If you do have an on-campus meeting with an admissions, athletic, or department representative, try to have a campus tour first.
 Save your most thoughtful questions for your interviewer.
 Remember to write thank you letters to your interviewer.

 Be sure to record your impressions for later comparison.
 This is very important!
 You may find the following checklists useful or create your own!
-College Board Checklist Questions to Ask When Choosing a College
+Questions to Ask When Choosing a College

 Leave a Reply